RenderKit/oidn/doc/api.md

 surface is perfect specular (i.e. has a delta BSDF), the Fresnel blend of the reflected and transmitted albedos (as previously discussed).
 The latter usually works better but *only* if it does not introduce too much additional noise due to random sampling.
+Thus we recommend to split the path into a reflected and a transmitted path at the first hit, and perhaps fall back to an albedo of `1` for subsequent dielectric hits, to avoid noise.
 The reflected albedo can be used for mirror-like surfaces as well.

 The albedo for layered surfaces can be computed as the weighted sum of the albedos of the individual layers.
 Non-absorbing clear coat layers can be simply